Listen to an audio file of this tool.

-Yet, we all face challenges in establishing routines.
+Yet, everyone faces challenges in establishing routines.
 “Why do I have to go to bed when you get to stay up?” you may hear from your child.
-While children often engage in power struggles when they have other goals in mind like wanting to play longer, using the steps below can help navigate this struggle with skill.
+While children may engage in power struggles when they have other goals in mind like wanting to play longer, using the steps below can help navigate this struggle with skill.

 The key to many parenting challenges, like establishing routines, is finding ways to communicate so that both your needs and your child’s needs are met.
 The steps below include specific, practical strategies along with effective conversation starters to prepare you.

-- regular sleep, which helps children perform better in school;
+- regular sleep habits, which helps children perform better in school;

 - added daily peace of mind!